• Home

 It was a pleasant marvel because we’re fanatics.
 My enthusiasm dates again to 1970s pupil lifestyles in London.
 I first tasted Turkish food in an imaginatively-named Formica-crowned-tabled hovel at the Fulham Road known as Wine and Kebab.
 A couple of quid delivered one as an awful lot meze as you can be squeezed directly to a desk or you can devour and a carafe of God-is aware of-what which after the third glass tasted just great.
 Happy days.

 We started with the hot meze choice (there’s additionally a chilly choice) for £14.50.
-That’s seven small dishes which become extra than sufficient for 2 and possibly might have happy 3.
+That’s seven small dishes, which are extra than sufficient for 2 and might have been happy 3.
 The highlights have been the Sakuk – char-grilled spicy Turkish red meat sausage – Arnavut Cigeri ¬– cumin flavored lamb liver sautéed in butter with caramelized purple onion – and Sigara Boregi – deep-fried filo pastry parcels packed with spinach and feta cheese.
 The basket of pide bread became terrific too.

 Sylvia’s principal direction desire changed into the essence of Turkish cooking – chargrilled marinated chicken skewers served with rice, salad, and a yogurt dip (£13.95).
 Chicken cooked, so it certainly doesn’t get greater succulent than this.

 I’d opted for something that sounded very grand.
-Ali Nazik (£14.50) is known after the famous Ottoman chef who created it for Sultan Selim within the 16th century.
-I am certain you are very impressed by using my encyclopedic understanding of the records of Turkish cuisine.
-However, I’d best come clean and inform you that turned into gleaned from a substitute long menu description.
+Ali Nazik (£14.50) is named after the famous Ottoman chef who created it for Sultan Selim in the 16th century.
+I am certain you are very impressed by my encyclopedic understanding of the records of Turkish cuisine.
+However, I’d best come clean and inform you that it was gleaned from a substitute long menu description.

 It didn’t pretty stay up to the grandiose billing.
 The char-grilled marinated lamb fillets had been now not as soft as I imagined they might be.
 Still, the smoked aubergine and yogurt sauce becomes an extraordinary mixture – the nice and cozy earthiness of the aubergine reduce properly by the smooth coolness of the yogurt.

 The copious quantities of the meze starter dominated our cakes, so we sat a while and watched the region gradually replenish with a glam mix of drinkers and diners.
-Chef Fettah got here out from the kitchen to speak to the diners and assist his the front-of-residence commercial enterprise partner Laz who turned into outstanding in his most unmarried-passed potential to pour pints, take orders, deliver them to diners, clean tables and take the money.
+Chef Fettah got here out from the kitchen to speak to the diners and assist his the front-of-residence commercial enterprise partner Laz, who turned into outstanding in his most unique ability to pour pints, take orders, deliver them to diners, clean tables, and take the money.

 Which in our case became £53.35.
 That covered a couple of half-pints of San Miguel, a 1/2 of an Italian lager called Poretti.
-A small glass of a Turkish white with tech was extensively better than the Fulham Road firewatof 40 years in the past.
+A small glass of a Turkish white with tech was extensively better than the Fulham Road firewater of 40 years in the past.

 Alice